nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 ## What is Big O Notation?
 Linear & Constant Time Complexity in JavaScript

-Big O notation is not a big deal.
-It’s very easy to understand and you don’t need to be a math whiz to do so.
 In this tutorial, you learned the fundamentals of Big O linear time complexity with examples in JavaScript.
 Stay tuned for part three of this series on Big O notation where we'll look at O(n^2), or quadratic time complexity.